 Smoking (including e-cigarettes) is prohibited in the Gershwin Theatre.

 Concessions There are two bars located on the theatre’s second floor and two bars located on the fourth floor where alcoholic and nonalcoholic beverages as well as snacks can be purchased.
-Bottled water and beverages with secure tops are permitted in the auditorium unless the soda is in the capped cup available at the bar.
+Bottled water and beverages with secure tops are permitted in the auditorium.
 The bars begin serving patrons 45 minutes prior to the start of the performance and at intermission.

 Male and female restrooms are located on the second and fourth floors of the theatre.